D3x-ter/Wiki-Guess-Game/README.md

 - Limit the number of hint words the user can input
 - Eventually make a score board that could ggive more points if you give less hints
 - A function to automatically delete this useless code et clean the console and get more sleep-time instead ;)
+- eventually implement for wiki in english by replacing the excluded url items.

 Best